grafana/grafana/docs/sources/setup-grafana/configure-security/configure-authentication/azuread/index.md

 Refer to [Terraform Registry](https://registry.terraform.io/providers/grafana/grafana/latest/docs/resources/sso_settings) for a complete reference on using the `grafana_sso_settings` resource.

-## Configure Azure AD/Entra ID authentication client using the Grafana configuration file
+## Configure Azure AD authentication client using the Grafana configuration file

 Ensure that you have access to the [Grafana configuration file]({{< relref "../../../configure-grafana#configuration-file-location" >}}).

-### Enable Microsoft Entra ID OAuth in Grafana
+### Enable Azure AD OAuth in Grafana

 Add the following to the [Grafana configuration file]({{< relref "../../../configure-grafana#configuration-file-location" >}}):